Hoof Abscess 101

 When treating an abscess I keep three things in mind:

-• Compression - this is the piece I think most folks miss.
-A compression wrap for the distal limb helps a ton with pain management and preventing complications.
+Compression - this is the piece I think most folks miss.
+A compression sock for the distal limb helps a ton with pain management and preventing complications.
 When a horse isn’t using a leg, swelling will pool and the lymphatic system can’t pump it out without use and movement.
 Compression helps the lymphatic system do its job more effectively.

 When I poultice wrap and boot the hoof AND compression sleeve the distal limb AND keep the horse somewhere where they can move around freely but safely (I use my dry lot, not a stall) nine times out of ten I get it to drain out of the bottom of the foot instead of busting out of the hoof wall and we can resolve it in a few days.